Non-Markovian Memory Strength Bounds Quantum Process Recoverability: Results

-In Ref.~\cite{Pang2017}, it was shown that for $\kappa^2 \geq 64 \xi^2$, the process is CP-divisible, which is often used as a proxy for quantum Markovianity~\cite{Rivas2014, Breuer2016}; however, as seen in the shallow pocket model, CP-divisibility only constitutes an absence of some kinds of memory~\cite{Milz2019} (see also Ref.~\cite{Hsieh2019} for an analysis of the relation between Markovianity and other two-time proxies, such as information backflow and system-environment correlations).
-Non-Markovianity `measures' built upon such two-time considerations---many of which contradict each other~\cite{Li2018}---necessarily overlook multi-time memory effects.
-Indeed, this model contains higher-order correlations; in Appendix~\ref{app:casestudy}, by constructing the full process tensor, we quantify the (non-vanishing) non-Markovianity for all $(\xi,\kappa) \in [0,2] \times [0,10]$ by calculating the distance (with respect to the relative entropy~\cite{Vedral2002}) to the nearest Markovian process.
+where the dissipator acts on $E$: $\mathcal{L}[\sigma_{-}^E]( \rho^{SE}_t) := \sigma_{-}^{E} \rho_t^{SE} \sigma_+^{E} - \tfrac{1}{2} \{ \sigma_+^{E} \sigma_-^{E}, \rho^{SE}_t \}$, with $\sigma_{\pm}^{E} := \sigma_x^E \pm i \sigma_y^E$.
+In Ref.~\cite{Pang2017}, it was shown that for $\kappa^2 \geq 64 \xi^2$, the process is CP-divisible, which is a common proxy for quantum Markovianity~\cite{Rivas2014, Breuer2016}; however, CP-divisibility only implies an absence of some kinds of memory~\cite{Milz2019,Hsieh2019}.
+Non-Markovianity `measures' built upon two-time considerations---many of which are contradictory~\cite{Li2018}---overlook multi-time effects.
+Indeed, this model contains higher-order correlations; by constructing the process tensor, we quantify the (non-vanishing) non-Markovianity for all $(\xi,\kappa) \in [0,2] \times [0,10]$ (see Appendix~\ref{app:casestudy}).
+We then examine the memory strength in various regimes by constructing three 6-time process tensors $\Upsilon_{6:1}(\xi,\kappa)$: one {CP}-divisible, one strongly non-Markovian, and one intermediate, and let $M$ range from $t_2$ to $t_5$.
+We consider: i) the identity map, which captures the \emph{natural memory strength}; ii) the ``causal break'' instrument, where the system is measured and independently reprepared in an informationally-complete manner, breaking information flow through the system; and iii) the completely-noisy instrument, which replaces the state with white noise, quantifying \emph{noise-resistant memory}~\cite{TarantoThesis}.

-We now examine the strength of said memory effects over time, for different probing instruments, in various regimes.
-We construct three parameterized 6-step process tensors $\Upsilon_{6:1}(\xi,\kappa)$: one in the {CP}-divisible regime $\Upsilon^{\textup{CP}}$, one in an intermediate regime $\Upsilon^{\textup{Int}}$, and one in the strongly non-Markovian regime $\Upsilon^{\textup{SNM}}$ and consider $M$ to contain timesteps ranging from $t_2$ up to $t_5$.
-We compute the memory strength $\Theta(\mathcal{J}_M)$ for the following instruments: i) the `do nothing' or identity instrument, which corresponds to the \emph{natural memory strength} of the process when the system is not actively intervened with; ii) the causal break instrument comprising an informationally complete set of independent measurements and repreparations; and iii) the completely-noisy instrument, which discards the state output by the process and reprepares the maximally mixed state, thereby capturing the strength of \emph{noise-resistant memory}.